Flat-twin engine: Transverse mounting

 The benefits of using a flat-twin engine mounted with the crankshaft running perpendicular to the frame (therefore the cylinders being in line with the frame) are a low centre of gravity and that a belt-drive or chain-drive system can be used to transmit drive to the rear wheel.
 However, the downsides are uneven heat distribution (the front cylinder is more heavily cooled than the rear cylinder) and a longer wheelbase is often required due to the length of the engine.

-The first flat-twin motorcycle engine was the built in 1905 by the Light Motors Company in the United Kingdom.
+The first flat-twin motorcycle engine was built in 1905 by the Light Motors Company in the United Kingdom.
 Originally named the Fée (renamed "Fairy" soon after its introduction), it was designed as a "bicycle engine system" which transmitted power to a pulley on the rear wheel via a chain.
 Manufacture of the Fairy was taken over by the Douglas Engineering Company, one of Light Motors' suppliers, when the Light Motors Company folded in 1907.
 Later in 1907, Douglas changed the drivetrain from the chain and pulley design to a belt-drive system driven directly from the engine.
 Later developments of the Douglas motorcycle were made with the cylinders in line with the frame until the Second World War.

 Other early flat-twin motorcycles used a similar layout, with their cylinders aligned along the frame and therefore with the crankshaft running transverse to the frame.

 In 1914 the main supplier of rear-hub gearboxes, Sturmey-Archer, introduced a 3-speed countershaft gearbox with integral kick-starter, which posed a design problem for motorcycles with transversely-mounted flat-twin engines.
 This gearbox could be relatively easily located behind a single-cylinder or V-twin engine, however this arrangement would result in an excessively long wheelbase for flat-twin engines.
 Solutions to this problem included using a countershaft below the engine (as used by the Douglas Fairy), or a gearbox located above the engine, although in some cases the cylinders were short enough to use the gearbox in the traditional location behind the engine.

 In 1916, most flat-twin motorcycles still used a transversely-mounted engine.
 The European models at this time included the Bradbury 3.5 hp, the Brough HB, the Douglas 2.75 hp and 4 hp models, the Humber 3.5 hp and 6 hp models, the Matchless 6 hp, the Montgomery 6 hp, Williamson Flat Twin 8 hp, and the Bayerische Flugzeugwerke Helios (the predecessor to BMW's first motorcycle).
 Models produced in the United States included the Indian Model O and the Harley-Davidson Model W.